Towamba, New South Wales

 This small community has had a public school since 1862, located in Towamba Street.
 The original ford crossing the Towamba River was opposite the old police station, now a private dwelling.
 The first bridge built across the river was swept away in the 1919 floods, when every bridge on the river was swept away.

 Like many river systems throughout the Australian outback, the Towamba River is prone to extremes.
 When it floods it completely cuts off the village of Towamba from the outside world.

 Towamba remains a small service centre for the neighbouring agricultural community.

 Towamba Hall is a mud brick building located in the isolated rural community of Towamba.
 This venue can cater for a whole range of events with the Towamba oval right next door.
+Towamba's former general store building is remnant of the old gold-mining village of Yambulla.
+It was relocated to Towamba, in 1914, and served as a general store into the 1940s; it is now used as a residence.
+The village has a cemetery.

 Towamba also has its own radio station run by local volunteers.